turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 *Pull apart the stories you like.
 What you like in them is a part of you; you’ve got to recognize it before you can use it.*

+**Action Item:** Take a few minutes before moving on to the next video to answer the questions on [this note-taking sheet](https://docs.google.com/document/d/11nji0XRnS1hGrlDD_PYJiOsF3ACpyNtMYkOGN1L9EPo/edit?usp=sharing) about a story that is meaningful to you and why you connect with it.
+Pulling apart this story will help you think about how you can connect with others through your own story.

-### Section 2: Develop Your Story
+### Section 2: Develop Your Professional Story

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MV8ngwta6So" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To develop a solid career story you must first consider your audience, then identitfy a theme based on your prior professioanl and life experiences, that allows you to craft a compelling narrative.

-#### Know your Audience:
-Conduct research to figure out:

- * What is happening with specific industries that you are interested in?
- * What is happening within specific companies?
- * What current challenges are important to these businessess and teams?

-#### Have a theme:
-Identify your top professional qualitites and highlights:

- * What are your top strengths,values and accomplishments?
- * What value will you bring to a company?

-### Section 3: Craft a Narrative Using the 3 Act Arc

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vXq1D_vB91g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Taking more lessons from Pixar as well as storytelling theory from Joseph Campbell, most stories (in the western tradition at least) follow the 3-Act Arc:
+Taking more lessons from Pixar as well as storytelling theory from Joseph Campbell, most stories (in the western tradition at least) follow the 3-Act Arc.
+Your story should too!

 #### Act I (Set-Up)

-* Introdution
+* Introduction
 * Inciting incident
 * Turning point